-- Fill materials (understood to be up to 1.5 m bgl) present in the surrounding area; - Historic industrial land uses in the vicinity of the site, including a brick works and paint factory; - Goldenbridge Graveyard; and - Fuel / chemicals (e.g. for back-up generators) present in commercial buildings around the site.
+- Current and historic industrial practices in the vicinity of the site; - Fill materials (likely to be up to 2 m bgl) present in the surrounding area; and - Fuel / chemicals (e.g. for back-up generators) present in industrial buildings around the site.